loaddisk/siteee/src/pages/garden/node/quotes.md

 > "We must constantly look at things in a different way"

+> "be the change you want to see"

 > “We are our own griefs.
 We are our own happinesses.
 We are our own remedies.” - Huseyn Raza

 > "An alcoholic won’t reward themselves with alcohol"